New examples of topologically slice links: Proof of the main theorem

 \begin{definition} An $h$-cobordism rel boundary between two manifolds $M^n$ and $N^n$ with homeomorphic (possibly empty) boundary $P$ is a manifold $W^{n+1}$ with boundary $M \cup (P \times I) \cup N$ where $M$ and $N$ are glued to $P \times I$ along their boundaries, such that $W$ deformation retracts to $M$ and to $N$.
 Given homeomorphic properly immersed submanifolds $A \looparrowright M$, $B \looparrowright N$, an $h$-cobordism rel boundary of the pairs $(M,A)$, $(N,B)$ is an $h$-cobordism rel boundary $W$ of $M$ and $N$ together with a proper immersion $A \times I \looparrowright W$ which is a product on $P \times I$ and such that the restriction to $A\times\{0\}$ gives $A \looparrowright M$ and the restriction to $A \times \{1\}$ gives $B \looparrowright N$.
 See Figure \ref{fig:PairHCobordism} for a schematic picture. \end{definition}

 \begin{definition} An $s$-cobordism (rel boundary of pairs) is an $h$-cobordism (rel boundary of pairs) such that the Whitehead torsion $\tau(W,M)$ vanishes.
-For a definition and discussion of the Whitehead torsion, see \cite{milnorWhiteheadTorsion1966}. \end{definition}
+For a definition and discussion of the Whitehead torsion, see Section IV of \cite{cohenCourseSimplehomotopyTheory1973} (for a definition and discussion in the smooth setting, see \cite{milnorWhiteheadTorsion1966}). \end{definition}

-Although Theorem \ref{Thm:sCobordism} will guarantee us an $s$-cobordism, we will only use the fact that this $s$-cobordism is an $h$-cobordism, and in fact only that it is a homotopy equivalence where $A$ and $B$ represent the same homology classes.
+Although Theorem \ref{Thm:sCobordism} will guarantee us an $s$-cobordism, we will only use the fact that this $s$-cobordism is an $h$-cobordism, and in fact only that it gives a homotopy equivalence where $A$ and $B$ represent the same homology classes.

 The algebraic (self-)intersection numbers show up in the following theorem which we will use in the proof of Theorem \ref{Thm:Slice}: